agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/README.md

 ### Building and Testing the Project

+1. Clone this repo
+2. Create a .env file within the back-end folder and in it put the line: PORT=3000
+3. Create a .env file within the front-end folder and in it put the line: REACT_APP_API_URL=http://localhost:3000
-Releasing beta products to test users, then refine the product.
-In order to run the application, you need to create two new terminals: front-end and back-end.
-For the back-end terminal, cd into your back-end file and run "npm run dev".
-For the front-end terminal, cd into your front-end file and run "npm start".
+4. Create two new terminals: front-end and back-end.
+For the back-end terminal, cd into the back-end file and run the command "npm run dev".
+For the front-end terminal, cd into your front-end file and run the command "npm start".
 Make sure to run the back-end terminal before running your front-end terminal.
 This will allow you to view the application.

 ### Links to relevant documents

 A detailed breakdown of our app map and wireframes, as well as a Figma prototype: [UX Design](./UX-DESIGN.md)